Definitions and glossary

 Purchasing of own shares on the stock market.
 Swedish companies have the option to own up to 10per cent of their own outstanding shares, given approval from the AGM.

-Sustainability certification systems
+Sustainability certification frameworks

 BREEAM is an abbreviation of Building Research Establishment Environmental Assessment Method.
 LEED is an abbreviation of Leadership in Energy and Environmental Design.
 Fitwel is an international system for certification of buildings that promote people's health and well-being at work.